All Episodes

 Stimulus stories are totally phony.

-So now you've got a front page advertisement that's made to look like a story, and it's probably pure pretty accurate about what the TV show's about.
+So now you've got a front page advertisement that's made to look like a story, and it's probably pretty accurate about what the TV show is about.

-There's probably more accuracy in the fake story than there is in your average LA Times front page story.
+There's probably more accuracy in the fake story than there is in your average LA Times front page story or any other newspaper.

 The obituaries are probably the most dependable, honest things in newspapers.